Year-End Tax Return Checklist

 - Your year to date Balance sheet, Profit & loss

 - Year end Bank Statements and Bank reconciliations

 - Year to Date Payroll Records by Employee

 - Notes Receivable and Payable Balances at Year end

 - The amount of medical insurance paid for each shareholder

-- If your company is new, please forward copies of the incorporation papers.
+- If your company is new, please forward copies of the incorporation papers, the corporate EIN and S Corporation acceptance letter from the IRS.
 Please be sure to advise of all states where your corporation is transacting business and to forward for the state returns the below information by state (sales, inventory, fixed assets, rent and payroll)